upaternostro/puppet-samba/README.md

 ##Module Description

-The Samba module manages the install and configurtion of samba, and follows the manual pages for samba as close as possible.
+The Samba module manages the install and configuration of samba, and follows the manual pages for samba as close as possible.
 The module aims to be feature complete in regard to the manuals.